 The definition and the types used to conduct a suspicious transaction for ML and TF are almost unlimited.
 A lot of information must be collected in order to conclude that an activity or transaction is categorized as suspicious.

-– the investor has an unusual or nervous behaviour,
+– the investor has unusual or nervous behaviour,

-– the investor discusses the record-keeping procedures and/or the reporting requirements with the intention to avoiding them,
+– the investor discusses the record-keeping procedures and/or the reporting requirements with the intention of avoiding them,

 – the investor is non-responsive to calls and/or avoids any contact,

-– the investor threatens or suggest a gratuity to an employee with the aim to discourage record-keeping or reporting,
+– the investor threatens or suggests a gratuity to an employee with the aim to discourage record-keeping or reporting,

 – the investor provides suspicious identification documents and refuses to provide the originals,

-– the investor is reluctant to reveal personal details, its business activities and does not provide a clear picture to the existence of group structures,
+– the investor is reluctant to reveal personal details, its business activities and does not provide a clear picture of the existence of group structures,

 – the investor uses a number of offshore accounts,